Disclaimer: I am an affiliate of Bluehost, so I will receive a commission if you sign up through my referral link, at no

 4. Finally, ‘Narrow Down The Niche’ 😉

 Start by picking a market that actually interests you (remember you don’t need to be an expert).

 Then brainstorm ideas for sub-topics under the main topic to start “niching down”.

 A warm zone that caters to the requirements of your audience and offers a solution to their long-standing issues.

-Quick tip: If you’re looking for narrowing down a particular topic, visit Amazon.com or some of the top websites and blogs that discuss that particular topic.
-Simply Peep into the categories or the menu fo that site and try to provide more value.
+A quick tip: If you’re looking for narrowing down a particular topic, visit Amazon.com or some of the top websites and blogs that discuss that particular topic.
+Simply Peep into the categories or the menu for that site and try to provide more value.

 By doing so, you’ll be able to find your ‘SWEET SPOT’.